CCRGeneticsBranch/Oncogenomics_NF_WF/docs/pipeline_launch.md

 # Workflow log

-When the workflow is launched, it will produce a log that provides information about the pipeline execution, including the command line used, the version of Nextflow, the input folder path, the results directory, and the work directory.
+When the workflow is launched, it will produce a log file that provides information about the pipeline execution, including the command line used, the version of Nextflow, the input folder path, the results directory, and the work directory.

+The log file will be generated under /Resultsdir/PatientID/casename directory.
+This is the logfile naming convention. `patientid_casename_jobid_datelaunched-timelaunched.out`

+`Example: NCI0439_TestTNR_34233573_20240822-183525.out`

+### Sample log file:

 ```
 [+] Loading singularity  4.0.3  on cn4280